uber-archive/r-dom/README.md

             foo: this.props.foo,
             bar: this.props.bar
           },
-          isRendered: this.props.foo // div won't render if isRendered === false })
+          isRendered: this.props.foo // div won't render if isRendered is falsy })
       ])
     );